Google Gemini

 How to Get: Visit gemini.google/subscriptions and verify your student status

-• Higher access to Gemini 3 Pro: Get more access to Google’s most intelligent model
+• Higher access to Gemini 3 Pro: More frequent access to Google’s most intelligent model

 • Deep Research: Analyze hundreds of sources to answer complex questions

-• Image Generation: Create and edit images with Nano Banana Pro
+• Image/Video Generation: Create and edit images, generate videos

 • NotebookLM: Research and writing assistant with 5x more Audio Overviews and notebooks